Introducing

 Jimmy Wright

 Corbett vs. Dempsey is pleased to present a selection of printworks and a bronze sculpture by Jimmy Wright.
-Featuring a suite of tiny etchings, each one 2 x 2 1/2 inches, created in 1968, the exhibition hearkens to Wright's studies with innovative print instructor Vera Berdich at the School of the Art Institute of Chicago.
+Featuring a suite of tiny etchings, each one 2 x 2 1/2 inches, created in 1967, the exhibition hearkens to Wright's studies with innovative print instructor Vera Berdich at the School of the Art Institute of Chicago.
 Each of the figurative images contains a little mystery – a disembodied hand with a fan, an armless torso, a face lurking behind a car door – all exquisitely executed at miniature scale.
 On the booth's back wall, a slightly larger print from four years later depicts an empty hotel, suggesting these small stories might take place in its mise en scène.
-And at center stage, also from 1972, sits a bronze figure of a woman's head in a single stiletto, the supple heel transformed into a subtle pair of buttocks.
+And at center stage, from 1971, sits a bronze figure of a woman's head in a single stiletto, the supple heel transformed into a subtle pair of buttocks.
 Jimmy Wright is a New York-based artist who works primarily as a painter and in pastels.
 His show Down Home at Corbett vs. Dempsey hangs concurrently with this Barely Fair presentation.

 Jimmy Wright (b.
 1944, Kentucky) has lived and worked in New York since the early 1970s.
 After growing up in rural Kentucky, Wright moved to Chicago to study at the Art Institute of Chicago where he became close friends with members of The False Image group.
 In 1974, he moved to New York and began a rich body of work that documented the flourishing queer landscape of gay bathhouses and bars throughout Manhattan.
 By the early 1980s, Wright was painting images that confronted the complexities of his southern childhood.
 Then, following his partner’s HIV diagnosis in 1988, he began a series of poignantly monumental sunflower oil paintings and floral pastel drawings, that have earned him an international reputation.
 Recent solo exhibitions include Down Home at Corbett vs. Dempsey, Chicago, Flowers for Ken at Fierman, NY and LA 73 – NY 74 at M&B Gallery, Los Angeles.
 His work is in the collections of The Whitney Museum of American Art; The Metropolitan Museum of Art; The Art Institute of Chicago; The Hammer Museum, Los Angeles; the Speed Art Museum, KY; the Center for Book and Paper Arts, Columbia College, Chicago; The Springfield Art Museum, MO, among other institutions.
 In 2018 he was named Academician of the National Academy of Design.